05 Jun The teenage brain

 - As a rule of thumb try to remember that the more emotional your teenager is, the calmer they need you to be.
 It might be appropriate to ‘press pause’ and return to an issue when your student is calmer.

 - If you need your students to remember something important remind them again, and again, and again.
 And try not to take it too personally if they still manage to forget the key text for the exam!

 - Keep an open mind with regards to academic potential.
-It is likely that some of the students in your class will be able to make great leaps in their performance during their time at secondary school, regardless of where they started off in year 7.
+It is likely that some of the teenagers in your lives will be able to make great leaps in their performance during their time at secondary school, regardless of where they started off in year 7.

-- Encourage your students to do things ‘one-thing-at-a-time’.
+- Encourage the teenagers in your lives to do things ‘one-thing-at-a-time’.
 Lists, calendars, schedules and written instructions will also help them.

-- Accept that your students may look bleary-eyed during period one and that it’s no reflection on your teaching!
+- Accept that your teenagers may look bleary-eyed during period one and that it’s no reflection on your teaching!
 Chunking up the lesson into smaller parts will help them to maintain focus.